 As previously reported, LMDC is working with the Port Authority and the designers of the WTC Memorial and the Memorial Center Museum to preserve and provide for reasonable access to portions of the western slurry wall and to the truncated box beam column bases on the WTC Site.
-LMDC, the National September 11 Memorial and Museum at the World Trade Center, Inc. (then named the World Trade Center Memorial Foundation) (the Foundation) and the Civic Alliance to Rebuild Downtown New York (Civic Alliance), held workshops on September 19 and October 11, 2005 on preliminary programming concepts for the Museum.
+LMDC, the World Trade Center Memorial Foundation, and the Civic Alliance to Rebuild Downtown New York (Civic Alliance), held workshops on September 19 and October 11, 2005 on preliminary programming concepts for the Museum.
 LMDC also received comments on the design in the Consulting Parties meetings held on January 11, and April 5, 2006.
 Progress on the design was presented to the Consulting Parties in meetings on July 12 and September 29, 2006.
 There was a public comment period following each meeting and on October 13, 2006, a meeting was held to discuss comments received and to receive any additional comments.

 At the January 11, 2007 Consulting Parties Meeting Mark Wagner of Davis Brody Bond Architects made a presentation with regard to the western slurry wall, indicating that based on constructability and visitor experience the preferred structural/design solution would be to provide the new liner wall west of the existing wall and to expose as much of the slurry wall inside the Museum bounds as possible.
-Irene Chang of LMDC indicated that the Foundation would make the decision as to how much of the wall would be exposed based on cost information and other Museum design considerations.
+Irene Chang of LMDC indicated that the National September 11 Memorial & Museum (formerly, the World Trade Center Memorial Foundation) would make the decision as to how much of the wall would be exposed based on cost information and other Museum design considerations.

 The September 5, 2007 Consulting Parties Meeting began with brief remarks about the slurry wall and the tridents.
 Karl Krebs of Davis Brody Bond Architects said a 60-foot section of the slurry wall was expected to be exposed for public viewing inside the Museum.